AngleProtocol/angle-docs/governance/angle-dao.md

 ## 🔎 TL;DR

 - Angle is a decentralized protocol governed by a DAO responsible for tuning and improving the protocol.
-- The Angle DAO is controlled by veANGLE holders through onchain votes.
-Angle governance enables the community of veANGLE holders to propose, vote, and implement changes through the administrative smart contract functions of the protocol.
+- The Angle DAO is controlled by ANGLE holders through onchain and offchain votes.
+Angle governance enables the community of ANGLE holders to propose, vote, and implement changes through the administrative smart contract functions of the protocol.
-- All the contracts of the Angle Protocol are controlled by a Timelock contract which ensures that no major change goes into effect before a 24h period allowing anyone to exit in due time if they are not inline with the vote as well as an emergency multisig to monitor and cancel potential governance attacks.
 - The Angle DAO is also responsible for deciding where to allocate the ANGLE tokens distributed as part of the liquidity mining program.

 ## 🔘 Responsibilities